bronzeRaf/generos/README.md

 ### example:
 This folder is generated from the ROS2 package generator mechanism of Generos.
 It contains the workspace and the "src" folders with the package "interfaces" and all the created by the user packages, as an example.
 The package "interfaces" is a Cpp package, implementing all the custom action, srv and msg that the user created.
 The rest of the packages, are those the a user created, generated in Python.
-In the packages there is one enrty point per node, an executable called "{Node's name}_exec" to the function called "main" inside the nodes.
+In the packages there is one entry point per node, an executable called "{Node's name}_exec" to the function called "main" inside the nodes.
 For every Client into a node, there is another entry point named "{Node's name}_{Client's name}" to the function called "{Client's name}".
 In addition, the "System Graph.png" image contains a representation of the generated system.
 It represents all the Nodes, the Topics (Publishers and Subscribers), the Services (Clients and Servers) and the Actions (Action Clients and Action Server) that the system contains independent of their packages.
-It is a comynication diagramm that demonstrates all the flow of the information inside the ROS system.
+It is a communication diagram that demonstrates all the flow of the information inside the ROS system.
 It is created from [NetworkX](https://networkx.github.io/ "NetworkX") and [Matplotlib](https://matplotlib.org/ "Matplotlib").

-To run the executables After generating the code from the model go to the workspace root (folder named "example/workspace") in terminal and run the comands:
+To run the executables After generating the code from the model go to the workspace root (folder named "example/workspace") in terminal and run the commands:
 ```
 $ colcon build
 $ . install/setup.bash